-It appears unlikely that the Trump administration will pursue renegotiation of the TPP, given the President-elect's statement on November 21 that he intends to issue a notification of intent to withdraw the United States from the TPP on his first day in office.
+It appears unlikely that the Trump administration will pursue renegotiation of the TPP, given Mr. Trump's statement on November 21 that he intends to issue a notification of intent to withdraw the United States from the TPP on his first day in office.
+Consequently, if the TPP is ever to enter into force in its current (or slightly modified) form, it likely will not include the United States as a party.
 It is unclear whether President Trump will decide to continue the negotiations for the Transatlantic Trade and Investment Partnership (TTIP), the Trade in Services Agreement (TiSA), or the Environmental Goods Agreement (EGA) as he has not expressed an opinion on these issues publicly.
+However, President Trump may be reluctant to continue these negotiations given, inter alia, their association with President Obama and Mr. Trump's stated preference for negotiating smaller, bilateral agreements.
 Mr. Trump and his advisors have expressed interest in negotiating a bilateral FTA with the United Kingdom; however, such negotiations might not begin until the latter half of President Trump's term in office due to the complications associated with "Brexit".

 Regarding the WTO, it appears likely that the Trump administration will be more active in bringing new disputes particularly against China.
 However, it is unclear what role, if any, Mr. Trump envisions the United States playing in the WTO's negotiating functions.
-Given Mr. Trump's pledge to negotiate trade agreements on a bilateral basis, it seems unlikely that the new administration will be interested in pursuing trade liberalization through new multilateral or plurilateral negotiations within the WTO.
+As noted above, Mr. Trump's advisors have mentioned that they might seek to negotiate changes to the WTO Agreements to address VATs.
+However, given Mr. Trump's pledge to negotiate trade agreements on a bilateral basis, it seems unlikely that the Trump administration will be interested in pursuing trade liberalization through new multilateral or plurilateral negotiations within the WTO.